 • Accountability and corruption

-• Health commodities, logistics, and supply management
+• Health commodities, logistics, cold chain and supply management

 • Human resources for health and the role of human resources in the road to eradication